🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 What is a bunk trailer?

 Before discussing the pros and cons in this bunk trailer or roller trailer debate, I think it's important to define specifically what it is that we're talking about.
-A bunk trailer is a relatively simple trailer design that can support a boat and get it launched into the water.
-Bunk trailers have less moving parts which means they are much cheaper to buy and maintain.
-The vast majority of trailers I see out and about are bunk trailers.

 What is a roller trailer?

-A roller trailer is the next evolution of trailers.
-The price point is a lot higher, and there are many more moving parts that will require maintenance.
 If that's the case, why would you ever want one?
 Well...
 Convenience mostly.
 If you're launching a boat by yourself a roller trailer can make it an absolute snap.
-Retrieving the vessel presents a bit more of a challenge since you will require a winch system to do so.
+Retrieving the vessel presents a bit more of a challenge since you'll require a winch system to do so.

 boat trailer bunk vs roller parked